Your instructor and institution control which tools are available in the Original Course View.

 Doesn't seem familiar?
 Jump to the "Original" help about adding files.

-When you submit your work in assignments, you can browse for files in cloud storage or on your computer.
+When you submit your work, you can browse for files in cloud storage or on your computer.
 You can include documents, video, audio, and images.

 Supported file types include DOC, DOCX, HTM, HTML, MP3, MPG, PDF, PPT, PPTX, XLS, XLSX, RTF, TXT, ZIP, and most image types.